puppetlabs/puppet-docs/source/learning/variables.markdown

     $apache = $operatingsystem ? {
       centos                => 'httpd',
       redhat                => 'httpd',
-      /(?i)(ubuntu|debian)/ => "apache2-$1",
+      /(?i)(ubuntu|debian)/ => 'apache2',
-        # (Don't actually use that package name.)
       default               => undef,
     }
 {% endhighlight %}

 Careful of the syntax, there: it looks kind of like we're saying `$apache = $operatingsystem`, but we're not.
-The question mark flags `$operatingsystem` as the pivot of a selector, and the actual value that gets assigned is determined by which option `$operatingsystem` matches.
+The question mark flags `$operatingsystem` as the control variable of a selector, and the actual value that gets assigned is determined by which option `$operatingsystem` matches.
 Also note how the syntax differs from the case syntax: it uses hash rockets and line-end commas instead of colons and blocks, and you can't use lists of values in a match.
 (If you want to match against a list, you have to fake it with a regular expression.)

 It can look a little awkward, but there are plenty of situations where it's the most concise way to get a value sorted out; if you're ever not comfortable with it, you can just use a case statement to assign the variable instead.